baugarten/node-restful/README.md

 Or do some combination of HTTP methods.

 Now.
-Lets say we have to run arbitrary code before or after a route.
-Lets say we need to hash a password before a POST or PUT operation.
+Let's say we have to run arbitrary code before or after a route.
+Let's say we need to hash a password before a POST or PUT operation.
 Well, easy.

 ```js
 Resource.before('post', hash_password)